Disclaimer: we're not going to tell you how to cheat on the SAT. We do not advocate cheating by any means!

 - Making it easier for proctors and test takers to anonymously report suspected cheating.

 These new actions likely won't eliminate cheating, but they should help make it even harder to cheat on the SAT and get away with it.
-In particular, reducing the number of SAT questions used on multiple exams should significantly reduce the number of test-takers who go into the exam already knowing some of the questions and use that knowledge to inflate their scores.
+In particular, reducing the number of SAT questions used on multiple exams should significantly reduce the number of test takers who go into the exam already knowing some of the questions and use that knowledge to inflate their scores.

-Not all cheating on the SAT involves high tech, international, back-door deals - the traditional signs of cheating are more common and could result in cancellation of your scores.
+Not all cheating on the SAT involves high tech, international, back-door deals—the traditional signs of cheating are more common and could result in cancellation of your scores.
 Looking at anyone else's paper, talking during the test, flipping ahead through the test booklet, or continuing to work or fill in ovals on the bubble sheet after time has been called is strictly prohibited.
 Test proctors are on the lookout for this type of behavior and could report it if they feel something is off.

 Make sure you're aware of all the rules of the SAT, especially if you have a hard time absorbing instructions on test day or if English isn't your first language.
 Familiarizing yourself with the instructions well in advance will allow you to focus all your energy on taking the test itself.

-- look at anyone else's test,
+- Look at anyone else's test

-- talk to your neighbor once the test has started,
+- Talk to your neighbor once the test has started

-- scroll through or flip around your test booklet,
+- Flip ahead through your test booklet

 If ETS suspects cheating on the SAT, what exactly happens next?

-Consequences of Cheating
+Consequences of Cheating on the SAT

 The SAT is a rite of passage that many students, both American and international, share on their path to high school graduation and college.
-Approaching the SAT with honesty and integrity is the best memory you can have of this near universal academic landmark.
+Approaching the SAT with honesty and integrity is the best memory you can have of this near-universal academic landmark.

-What to Learn From These Scandals
+What to Learn From These SAT Cheating Scandals

 Feeling stressed about the SAT?
 Here are what we believe to be the three major sources of SAT anxiety, and what coping skills you can use in your daily life to manage them.